 Introduction to WordPress

 WordPress is the most popular content management system on the market, with a history dating back to 2003.
 With WordPress, you can run your own self-hosted site, which means you’ll have complete control over every aspect of your website and own your own domain.
-You can customize your site with a wide range of features and plugins, such as page builders and SEO tools.
+You can customize your site with many features and plugins, such as page builders and SEO tools.
 In fact, a staggering 60% of all blogging sites use WordPress as their CMS.

 WordPress.com is similar to Blogger in that it offers free hosting and a free subdomain.
 However, the free plan has more limitations on storage and bandwidth compared to Blogger.
 On the plus side, WordPress.com handles security for you and even provides an SSL certificate for your subdomain.
 As long as you can recover your WordPress account with your email or phone, your site will stay safe and secure.
 WordPress.com also has paid plans that give you access to all the features of a self-hosted WordPress site, so you can customize your design and improve your on-page SEO.